frak0d/asskii-player/README.md

 1. Extract video frames using ffmpeg. ✔️
 2. Pipe the frames into the program. ✔️
 3. Display the frames as ascii art on console ✔️ with optional --color. ✔️
+4. Audio Support with SDL2_Mixer maybe ? 🕐
-4. Playback control using keyboard. 🕐
+5. Playback control using keyboard. 🕐
-5. Include a rickroll for testing. 🕐 (it was the original aim for this app)
+6. Include a rickroll for testing. 🕐 (it was the original aim for this app)